greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Complete the following tasks on each node in your Greenplum Database cluster to set up cgroups for use with resource groups:

-1. Create the Greenplum Database cgroups configuration file `/etc/cgconfig.d/gpdb.conf`.
-You must be the superuser or have `sudo` access to create this file:
+1. If not already installed, install the Control Groups operating system package on each Greenplum Database node.
+The command that you run to perform this task will differ based on the operating system installed on the node.
+You must be the superuser or have `sudo` access to run the command:
+    -   Redhat/CentOS 7.x/8.x systems:

         ```
-    sudo vi /etc/cgconfig.d/gpdb.conf
+        sudo yum install libcgroup-tools
         ```
+    -   Redhat/CentOS 6.x systems:

+        ```
+        sudo yum install libcgroup
+        ```

+1. Locate the cgroups configuration file `/etc/cgconfig.conf`.
+You must be the superuser or have `sudo` access to edit this file:

+    ```
+    sudo vi /etc/cgconfig.conf
+    ```

-2. Add the following configuration information to `/etc/cgconfig.d/gpdb.conf`:
+2. Add the following configuration information to the file:

     ```
     group gpdb {